Roll20/roll20-api-scripts/KABOOM/README.md

 ###Explosion ratio
 This ratio determines what the area of effect for KABOOM explosions will be if one is not specified.
-By default, the script multiplies the effect power by this number to use as the maximum range.
+By default, the script multiplies the effect power by this number to use as the effect radius.
 It is suggested to keep close to 2, but we won't complain if you go crazy.